-541 Time and frequency analysis
+3.4.
+Time and frequency analysis

 We evaluated the spectral composition of the aCSP components by analyzing the power spectra of the spatially filtered EEG signals (see Time and frequency analysis).
 To distinguish the spectral characteristics of the components from the intrinsic spectral properties of the non-filtered EEG signals, we applied the same filters to the EEG data from both experimental conditions.
-Across subjects, the frequencies in the alpha-frequency range dominated the spectrum, regardless of the applied filters or the condition, which the EEG signals belonged to (Figure 4A, B).
-The difference in power of the component between the EEG data from the two conditions was more prominent with the "High" component than with the "Low" one.
-Furthermore, the difference in power between the components was more pronounced with the EEG data from the "High" rather than "Low" condition.
+Across subjects, the frequencies in the alpha-frequency range dominated the spectrum, regardless of the applied filters or the condition, which the EEG signals belonged to (figures 4(A) and (B)).
+The reference channel (Cz channel).

+difference in power of the component between the EEG data from the two conditions was more prominent with the 'High' component than with the 'Low' one.
+Furthermore, the difference in power between the components was more pronounced with the EEG data from the 'High' rather than 'Low' condition.

-To examine the role of oscillatory activity in different frequency bands in the effect of TMS, we conducted the analysis using narrower bandpass-filtered EEG signals (Figure 5).
-The highest prediction accuracy was achieved when the signals were filtered in the beta-frequency band ( $66\% \pm 8\%$ ).
-However, this accuracy result is still not as high as with the broadband 8- 30 Hz signal used in the main analysis.
-Analysis on the theta-, alpha-, and low gamma-frequency band-filtered analytic signals resulted in accuracies of $60\% \pm 7\%$ , $62\% \pm 7\%$ , and $64\% \pm 9\%$ , respectively (Figure 5A).
+To examine the role of oscillatory activity in different frequency bands in the effect of TMS, we conducted the analysis using narrower bandpass-filtered EEG signals (figure 5).
+The highest prediction accuracy was achieved when the signals were filtered in the beta-frequency band (66% \pm 8%).
+However, this accuracy result is still not as high as with the broadband 8-30 Hz signal used in the main analysis.
+Analysis on the theta-, alpha-, and low gammafrequency band-filtered analytic signals resulted in accuracies of $60\% \pm 7\%$, $62\% \pm 7\%$, and $64\% \pm 9\%$, respectively (figure 5(A)).
 We hypothesized that the lower prediction accuracy with narrower spectral filtering may be due to signal distortion.
-To test this, we further divided the beta-band into two narrower sub-bands, low beta (13-22 Hz) and high beta (22-30 Hz), and repeated the analysis.
-The classification accuracy decreased to $64\% \pm 8\%$ for both sub-bands, which was still 2% higher than the accuracy obtained with the alpha-band signal (which had a still narrower spectral filter), but equivalent to the low gamma-band results (which had the same filter width).
-The topographical maps appeared to exhibit more focal patterns when narrower frequency bands were isolated compared to the results of a broadband analysis (Figure 5B).
+To test this, we further divided the beta-band into two narrower sub-bands, low beta (13-22 Hz) and high beta (22- 30 Hz), and repeated the analysis.
+The classification accuracy decreased to $64\% \pm 8\%$ for both subbands, which was still 2% higher than the accuracy obtained with the alpha-band signal (which had a